 Although these facts were later straightened out, the damage had already been done.
 As a result, misled by the news media, many people called Trump a dictator and racist.
 “A lie told often enough becomes the truth,” said Vladimir Lenin, founder of Soviet Union.
 How far are we from that?

 In contrast, had something bad happened to a Democrat, a double standard would be applied.
 Although no evidence was found against Trump, news media continued to call the Russia accusation a Trump scandal.
-After New York Post reported Hunter Biden’s laptop with concrete facts and involvement from FBI, however, news media either ignored it or dismissed it.
+After New York Post reported the democratic candidate's son's laptop with concrete facts and involvement from FBI, however, news media either ignored it or dismissed it.

 It is important to reflect on this, understanding where we are and what it means.
 The truth is, when we fail to protect legitimate rights of others and continue to expand the net of lies and defamation, every one would become victims one day including ourselves.

 Because of its influence, news media is often referred to as the Fourth Estate.
 One example is the Watergate Scandal that occurred to U.S. President Richard Nixon from 1972 to 1974.
 Independent investigation by two journalists revealed what happened, forcing Nixon to resign.
 As a testimony for the press freedom and judicial independence, it set up a good example for modern society.
 But the situation changed drastically in the 1990s.

 Despite the notorious human rights record of the Chinese Communist Party (CCP), U.S. banks and businesses invested in China for profits.
 JP Morgan Chase, an “old friend” of the CCP, became the first American Bank acting as an agent of the Bank of China in the U.S. in 1973, six years before formal diplomatic relations were established between the two countries.